Originally designed with surfers in mind, the humble rashie has become an essential piece of practical swimwear for all.

 But what of the environmental impact of making rashies (and other swimwear and activewear garments) out of fabrics derived from Virgin plastics?

 Every single year, 65 million tons of plastic-derived materials are created to supply the clothing, swim & activewear industry.
 65 million tons.

 We knew that we couldn’t be a part of the plastic problem by consciously contributing to ‘fashion pollution’.
 We wanted our rashie (and general swimwear) offering to be as sustainable as possible, without compromising on quality.

 We searched the globe (literally!) and found a fabulous solution in the form of REPREVE sustainable recycled fabrics.

-We are proud to source sustainable fabrics to make our rashies from a socially responsible company like REPREVE, who are actively doing something to address the plastic pollution problem, for the good of tomorrow.
+We are proud to source sustainable fabrics to make our rashies from a socially responsible company like REPREVE, which is actively doing something to address the plastic pollution problem, for the good of tomorrow.

-Since 2007, REPREVE have recycled more than 25 billion plastic bottles, turning them into high performance fibres and fabrics.
+Since 2007, REPREVE has recycled more than 25 billion plastic bottles, turning them into high-performance fibres and fabrics.
 While 80% of the world’s plastic bottles still end up in landfill, if more companies actively look for ways to recycle and repurpose the plastic that already exists on our planet, instead of producing more, we CAN make a difference.

 Wait!
 What About a Rashie for Girls?